ProtonWallet/andromeda/proton-wallet-mobile/iOS/PassRustCore/README.md

-# Pass Rust Core
+# Wallet Rust Core

-This package expose the common rust validation functions used by all Pass clients.
+This package expose the common rust validation functions used by all Wallet clients.
 It enable a clear validation process between client and no surprises in the long run.

 To update the package please execute the following command at the root of the repository.